Mehvix/notes/hugo/content/docs/anthro-c12ac/core.md

 - Woody, closed-canopy shrublands were opened up or entirely displaced
     - Led to spread of fast-growing annual species that provided greater seed resources, travel, and hunting and planting opportunities
     - Ex.
 CA land was only used for agriculture after burnings, which led to many other alien plants spreading too
+    - Reductions in arboreal cover and woody understory have the most potential to enhance erosion
     - Reshaping of landscapes has posed problems for ecologists trying to understand contemporary landscape patterns

 # Overview of Fires in California